 When the Royal Navy officer Matthew Flinders sailed the Investigator to Australia at the turn of the 19th century, he took with him not only 80 sailors, but also a civilian staff of naturalists and artists.
 Among them was the remarkably talented illustrator, Ferdinand Bauer.

 Born in Feldsberg (today Valtice), Bauer worked for a time with his elder brothers on a 14-volume florilegium.
-He also worked as a botanical illustrator at the University of Vienna where he met John Sibthorp, a botany professor at Oxford.
-Sitbhorp invited Bauer on a botanizing trip to Greece where he remained for 18 months.
-Afterwards, he moved to England where he converted his sketches (more than 1,500) to paintings.
+He also worked as a botanical illustrator at the University of Vienna where he met John Sibthorpe, a botany professor at Oxford.
+Sibthorpe invited Bauer on a botanizing trip to Greece where he remained for 18 months illustrating Mediterranean plants.
+Sibthorpe treated Bauer a little too much like a servant for Bauer's tastes, and when the botany professor took a second Mediterranean trip, Bauer decided not to join him.
+Bauer settled in England where he converted his sketches (more than 1,500) to paintings.
 These paintings posthumously won Bauer the praise of 19th-century botanist Joseph Hooker, as "the greatest botanical work that has ever appeared."
 Fortunately, Joseph Banks appreciated Bauer's work while he was still alive, and recommended him for the Investigator voyage.
 In a way, Bauer was tremendously lucky; in another way, he was not.
 Sea voyages were risky business when storms or sickness could strike at any time, or when, as was the case with France and England, you might very well run into nice people who were, regrettably, on the other side of a war.
 Exploring new territory was equally risky when you didn't know what tasty looking plants might make you violently ill, as Bauer discovered after eating the nut of a cycad tree (twice).

 Added to the usual perils of long sea voyages, the Investigator seemed particularly plagued.
 The ship eventually needed so many repairs that Flinders decided to return to England for a replacement ship.
 In his attempt to do this, he discovered the unwelcome news that France and England were once again at war; after a stop at the wrong port, he spent six and a half years cooling his heels in a provincial French prison.